-Olympic-Golf venue for 2020 Games to vote on female bar
+Olympic-2020 golf venue to vote on ending ban on women: reports

-TOKYO, Feb 3 (Reuters) - The Kasumigaseki Country Club, which will host the golf tournaments at the 2020 Tokyo Olympics, will hold a board meeting next week to consider ending its ban on women becoming full members, according to local media.
+TOKYO, Feb 3 (Reuters) - The Kasumigaseki Country Club, which will host the golf tournaments at the 2020 Tokyo Olympics, will hold a board meeting next week to consider ending its ban on women becoming full members, local media reported.

 The vote comes after calls to shift the tournament from the private club in Saitama province because of the rule, which allows women to play Monday through Saturday but bars them from becoming full members and from playing on Sundays.

-Tokyo Olympic organising committee chief Toshiro Muto sent a letter to the club on Thursday appealing for it to reconsider the policy, Kyodo news agency reported.
+The Tokyo Olympic organising committee sent a letter to the club on Thursday appealing for it to reconsider the policy.

 The missive was sent on behalf of organisers, the Japanese Olympic Committee, the International Golf Federation and the Japan Golf Association.

-"All four of these bodies are gravely concerned," Muto said.
-"We want them to change their rules to allow women as regular members as soon as possible."
+"I think it's very important that the Kasumigaseki Country Club reach a conclusion as soon as possible," Olympic Minister Tamayo Marukawa told reporters on Friday.

+"I certainly hope that they consider giving female members the same treatment as men," she said.

-The 15-member club board will meet next Tuesday with a unanimous vote required to change the relevant bylaws, the report said.
+The 15-member club board will meet next Tuesday with a unanimous vote required to change the relevant bylaws, the Kyodo News agency reported.

+Hiroshi Imaizumi, Kasumigaseki's general manager, told Reuters that the club would hold a board meeting next week but that the date and agenda had yet to be decided.

 Both men's and women's tournaments will be held at the club in 2020, following the return of the sport to the Summer Games at last year's Rio Olympics.